HSLdevcom/jore4/wiki/roadmap.md

   * Q4, Scope is defined

 <h2>2023</h2>

+* Routes and network
+  * Q1, Routes and lines ver.
+2. Reports and an ability to add and modify trains, metros, trams and ferries

 * Timetables
   * Q1, Additions to MVP such as diversion routes and possibly an ability to upload from outside data sources (such as GTFS)